Elena Moșuc: Zürich Opera

-Moșuc joined the Opernstudio of the Zurich Opera House in 1991.
+Moșuc made her debut at the Opernhaus Zürich in 1991 as soloist.
 Originally in a contract of three years, she remained as a troop member till 2000 and continued the association, which lasted for more than two decades.

 Recognised by intendant Alexander Pereira, she was offered roles which constitutes the majority of her repertoire, and regularly alternated roles with Edita Gruberová.
 She dominated coloratura soprano roles at the House during Gruberová's absence due to the tension between the singer and the intendant.

 She appeared in various roles, among others as the Queen of the Night, Konstanze (Die Entführung aus dem Serail), Donna Anna (Don Giovanni), Lucia (Lucia di Lammermoor), Linda (Linda di Chamounix), Elvira (I puritani), Gilda (Rigoletto), Violetta (La traviata), Luisa (Luisa Miller), Sophie (Der Rosenkavalier), Zerbinetta (Ariadne auf Naxos), Aminta/Timidia (Die schweigsame Frau), Musetta (La bohème), Micaëla (Carmen), Marguerite (Gounod's Faust), Liù (Puccini's Turandot), Medora (Il corsaro), Nedda (Pagliacci), Mrs. Alice Ford (Falstaff), Stella, Olympia, Antonia and Giulietta (The Tales of Hoffmann).